benbrastmckie/ModalHistory/README.md

 ### Formal Track

-- [10%] Present a topic in class, revising the class notes for that week
+- [10%] Present a topic in class (15min), revising the class notes for that week
 - [10%] Open two [issues](https://github.com/benbrastmckie/ModalHistory/issues) to raise a substantial question or make an observation
 - [40%] Make substantial contributions to all eight collaborative problem sets
 - [40%] Complete a final project by either: